businesstools/docker-nginx-php/README.md

-Baseimage for ReST APIs (JSON)
+Baseimage for Nginx and PHP 7
 ==============================

-Expects a `package.json` in the project root and sources to be in `./src`.
+Expects website data at `/var/www/html`.